Hennessey Performance Engineering

-Hennessey Performance Engineering is an American hypercar manufacturer and high-performance vehicle creator.
+Hennessey Performance Engineering (HPE) is an American automotive tuning company and sports car manufacturer.

-In addition to building the Venom F5 hypercar, the company specializes in 'making fast cars faster' modifying sports cars from several brands including Chevrolet, Dodge, Cadillac, Jeep, Ford, GMC, and Lincoln.
-Established in 1991 by John Hennessey, their main facility is located 45 minutes west of Houston, Texas in Sealy, Texas.
-The firm focuses on mechanical component modification for creating high-powered cars.
-Besides performance automobiles, they also tune pickup trucks and sport utility vehicles such as the Ford Raptor, the Ram TRX and the Jeep Grand Cherokee.
-They also work on muscle cars like the Ford Mustang, Dodge Charger and Challenger.
+In addition to building the Venom F5, the company specializes in modifying sports cars from several brands including Chevrolet, Dodge, Cadillac, Jeep, Ford, GMC, and Lincoln.
+Established in 1991 by John Hennessey, their main facility is located 45 minutes west of Houston in Sealy, Texas.
+Besides performance automobiles, they also tune pickup trucks and sport utility vehicles such as the Ford Raptor, the Ram TRX, the Jeep Grand Cherokee, and the Cadillac Escalade.
+They also work on muscle cars like the Ford Mustang, Chevy Camaro, Dodge Charger and Challenger.

-Tuner School
+Tuner school

-In 2008, the Tuner School was founded by the company.
-It is a private institution dedicated to teach and train high performance vehicle tuner technicians.
-It is located at Lonestar Motorsports Park, near the Hennessey Performance headquarters.
+In 2008, Hennessey opened Tuner School, which is a private institution dedicated to teach and train high performance vehicle tuner technicians over the course of 14 weeks.
+It is located at the Lonestar Motorsports Park Complex, adjacent to the Hennessey Main Headquarters.
 All instructors at this education facility are actual performance tuning mechanics.